The Magic Circle (organisation)

 The Magic Circle is a British organisation dedicated to promoting and advancing the art of magic.

-Applicants must qualify for membership, either through a performance exam or by a written thesis on a branch of magic, after which they are designated Members of The Magic Circle (M.M.C.).
-Further distinctions may earn them the titles Associate of the Inner Magic Circle (A.I.M.C.); and Member of The Inner Magic Circle (M.I.M.C), a select group limited to 300 members.
+Applicants must qualify for membership, either through a performance exam or by a written thesis on a branch of magic, after which they are designated members of the Magic Circle (M.M.C.).
+Further distinctions may earn them the titles of associate of the Inner Magic Circle (A.I.M.C.) and member of the Inner Magic Circle (M.I.M.C), a select group limited to 300 members.
 The Circle was founded in 1905, and was male-only until 1991.
 There is a junior branch, the Young Magicians Club.